xot/ElectraOne/README.md

 This project depends on:

 - Ableton Live 11, tested with version 11.1.1 (code relies Abelton Live supporting Python 3.6).
-- Electra One firmware version XXX (to allow sending of both SysEx preset uploads and MIDI CC changes over *one* MIDI port).
+- Electra One firmware version 2.1.8a (to allow sending of both SysEx preset uploads and MIDI CC changes over *one* MIDI port).
 See [these instructions for uploading firmware](https://docs.electra.one/troubleshooting/hardrestart.html#recovering-from-a-system-freeze) that you can [download here](https://docs.electra.one/downloads/firmware.html).

 ## Recovering from errors